-We have already committed to achieving a 5-star 'Green Star' environmental rating for all new, large City-owned and managed buildings and facilities.
-We are also consolidating our corporate operations into a single, energy-efficient building as part of the Wurriki Nyal Civic Precinct and will save \$1 million annually by securing zero-emissions, renewably sourced electricity for the next decade via the Victorian Energy Collaboration (VECO) Power Purchase Agreement.
+We have already committed to achieving a 5-star 'Green Star' environmental rating for all new City-owned and managed buildings and facilities.
+We are also consolidating our corporate operations into a single, energy-efficient building as part of our new Civic Precinct and will save \$1 million annually by securing zero-emissions renewably sourced electricity for the next decade via the Victorian Energy Collaboration (VECO) Power Purchase Agreement.

-There is an opportunity to increase uptake of renewables through existing mechanisms - for example, Environmental Upgrade Finance - and new measures - such as rate rebates.
-Setting standards for energy efficiency in new residences, buildings and facilities will also help prevent incremental increases in energy use over time.
+There is an opportunity to increase uptake of renewables through existing mechanisms - for example, Environmental Upgrade Agreements - and new measures - such as rate rebates.
+Setting standards for energy efficiency in new residences, buildings and facilities will also provide a buffer against incremental increases in energy use over time.

-REF ACTION LEAD SUPPORT TIMEFRAME COST 2.2.1 Review and strengthen our Sustainable Buildings Policy to reduce emissions for new buildings and energy-using infrastructure by 2022.
-City Short Low 2.2.2 Develop and implement best-practice Environmentally Sustainable Design (ESD) Plans for all new urban developments, including: Geelong Northern Growth Area Geelong Western Growth Area.
-City Developers Short to Med Low 2.2.3 Amend procurement policy and practices to prioritise low embodied energy, sustainably produced, climate-resilient infrastructure and asset purchases, such as road and pavement surfaces, and undertake climate risk assessment of significant infrastructure and procurement decisions.
-City Short Low 2.2.4 Actively discourage gas infrastructure in nominated new developments and support renewable alternatives by 2022.
-City Community Short Low 2.2.5 Encourage all new buildings to meet '7-Star' building standards, in line with anticipated changes to the National Construction Code.
-Builders Building Inspectors Short Med 2.2.6 Educate prospective new building owners of the advantages of ESD buildings by 2023.
-Community City Short Med 2.2.7 Carry out on-site ESD inspections to ensure compliance with planning permits by 2022.
-City Short Low
+Ref Action Lead Support Cost 2.2.1 Review and strengthen our Sustainable Buildings Policy to lower whole-of-life emissions for new buildings and energy-using infrastructure by 2022.
+City Low 2.2.2 Develop and implement best practice Environmentally Sustainable Design (ESD) Plans for all new urban developments, including: City Developers Low Geelong Northern Growth AreaGeelong Western Growth Area.
+2.2.3 Amend procurement policy and practices to prioritise low embodied energy, sustainably produced, climate-resilient infrastructure and asset purchases - such as road and pavement surfaces - and undertake a climate risk assessment of significant infrastructure and procurement decisions, to identify preferred choices.
+City Low 2.2.4 Actively discourage gas infrastructure in new developments and support renewable alternatives by 2022.
+City Community Low 2.2.5 Ensure all new buildings meet '7-Star' building standards under changes to the National Construction Code.
+Builders Building Inspectors Med 2.2.6 Educate prospective new building owners of the advantages of ESD buildings by 2023.
+Community City Med 2.2.7 Carry out ESD compliance with planning permits by 2022.
+City Low